adncllng/vmock/src/pages/home/index.md

 **Artist Statement**

-I hold the act of representation socially accountable and thereby dedicate my practice to intersectional working-class struggles.
+I hold the act of representation socially accountable and thereby dedicate my art practice to intersectional working-class struggles.
 Every day I work to better understand my responsibilities and privileges as a human, settler, woman and artist who wishes to be in solidarity with realities that are different from my own.
-I could not do my work if weren't for the multifaceted expertise and generosity of the people I collaborate with.
-Any financial and material compensation that stems from my collaborative work is shared between my collaborators and me through a mutual and informed deliberation process based on each project's specificities.
+I could not do my work if weren't for the trust, generosity and multifaceted expertise of the people I collaborate with in each project.
+Financial and material compensation that stems from my collaborative work is shared between my collaborators and me through a mutual and informed deliberation process based on each project's specificities.

 **Recent Publication**